paultopia/writingBackup/README.md

 This is a very small opinionated personal commandline tool for backing up markdown-formatted academic writing in git repositories somewhere else.

-Early beta, might blow up, doesn't have any options at all yet, etc. etc.
+Early beta, might blow up, doesn't have any options at all yet, minimal tests and only for the happy path, etc. etc.

 ## Why?